RavensbourneWebMedia/Digital_Advertising/sessions/04/README.md

 Add your campaign plan to the other pieces you have created and prepair for formative presentations next week.

-Everything need to know is detailed on the [Digital Advertising Campaign page.] (https://github.com/RavensbourneWebMedia/Digital_Advertising/tree/master/projects/union-hack)
+Everything you need to know is detailed on the [Digital Advertising Campaign page.] (https://github.com/RavensbourneWebMedia/Digital_Advertising/tree/master/projects/union-hack)

 ### Blog